 BmwPwrPrkgDampg & High-Level Description

-This function is responsible for determining the amount of additional motor torque damping during parking, getting to the point the powerpack can not provide the full assist anymore.
+The subject function can be activated or deactivated through a coding bit.
+This function is responsible for determining the amount of additional motor torque damping during parking, getting to the point the power pack can not provide the full assist anymore.
 The function will avoid any hard change of assist comparable to the EOT damping.
-The function is derived primarily from handwheel velocity, pinion angle and scaled by the vehicle velocity.
+The function is primarily derived from the handwheel velocity, the pinion angle and it is scaled by the vehicle velocity.

 Design details of software module